Mumps/Parotitis

 - Incidence of this once very common disease has declined dramatically since the advent of universal childhood immunization.

-- 200–300 cases per year reported in the United States since 2001
+- Since 2014, >1,000 cases per year have been reported in the United States, with >6,000 cases reported in 2016.

-- 2 combination mumps vaccine are used:
+- Two combination mumps vaccine are used:

-- MMR: Measles, mumps, rubella
+- MMR: measles, mumps, rubella

-- MMRV: Measles, mumps, rubella, varicella
+- MMRV: measles, mumps, rubella, varicella

 - A second vaccination is recommended between 4 and 6 years of age.